-This Fair Housing and Equal Opportunity Policy (FHEO Policy) has been developed for the Community Development Block Grant Disaster Recovery (CDBG-DR) programs including those within Housing, Economic Recovery, Planning, Infrastructure, and Multisector portfolios.
-Each section below will make reference to the applicable program areas.
+Theis Fair Housing and Equal Opportunity Policy (FHEO Policy) has been was developed for the Community Development Block Grant- Disaster Recovery (CDBG-DR) and Community Development Block Grant- Mitigation (CDBG-MIT) programs including those within Housing, Economic Recovery, Planning, Infrastructure, and Multisector portfolios.
+Each section below will refer to the applicable program areas.

-Puerto Rico Department of Housing (PRDOH), as grantee, is committed to ensuring that its programs affirmatively further access to fair housing and that its policies and procedures do not deny any individuals the opportunity to participate in, access, or benefit from the programs and activities carried out as part of the CDBG-DR Program.
+As a grantee, the Puerto Rico Department of Housing (PRDOH), as grantee, is committed to ensuring that its programs affirmatively further access to fair housing.
+Including and that its policies and procedures does not deny any individuals the opportunity to participate in, access, or benefit from the programs and activities carried out as part of the CDBG-DR/MIT Programs.

-This FHEO Policy describes requirements and protocols that have the goal of ensuring all CDBG-DR programs affirmatively further fair housing and promote equal opportunity to all individuals to participate in and benefit from these programs, both as program beneficiaries and as employees working to support these programs.
+The is FHEO Policy describes requirements and protocols that have the goal of ensuring to ensure all CDBG-DR/MIT programs affirmatively further fair housing and promote equal opportunity to all individuals to participate in and benefit from these programs, both as program beneficiaries and as employees working to support these programs.

-PRDOH, as grantee, and its subrecipients, contractors, and other program participants will ensure that CDBG-DR activities are conducted in a manner which will not cause discrimination on the basis of race, creed, color, national origin, religion, sex, disability, familial status, gender identity, sexual orientation, marital status, or age.
+PRDOH, as grantee, and its subrecipients, contractors, and other program participants will ensure that CDBG-DR/MIT activities are conducted in a manner that which will not cause discrimination based on the basis of race, creed, color, national origin, religion, sex, disability, familial status, gender identity, sexual orientation, marital status, or age.

-The FHEO Policy describes the requirements for PRDOH, subrecipients, and contractors, as well as provides guidance for how they apply to Housing, Economic Recovery, Planning, Infrastructure, and Multisector programs and activities.
+The FHEO Policy describes the requirements for PRDOH, subrecipients, and contractors.
+It, as well as provides guidance for how they to will-apply this Policy to Housing, Economic Recovery, Planning, Infrastructure, and Multisector programs and activities.
 As such, PRDOH, as grantee, and its subrecipients, contractors, and other program participants must comply with the following federal and commonwealth laws and regulations.